Welcome to Alyssa Rosen, MD Expert, modern psychiatric medicine/Old school

 Have questions about the practice?
 Check out our FAQs page below to get answers to some of the most common questions I receive from patients.
 It will keep growing as a living, breathing document.

-Dr. Rosen does not accept insurance at this time.
-Dr. Rosen is happy to provide a medical receipt (also known as a superbill) that you may submit to your insurance for possible reimbursement.
+If we are not yet on your plan, Dr. Rosen is happy to provide a medical receipt (also known as a superbill) that you may submit to your insurance for possible reimbursement.
+Reimbursement rates are plan-specific and range from 0-100%.
+You may contact your insurance plan to inquire about their reimbursement rates.

 4. Can I get paper prescriptions?